 Placerville Art on Parade is a community art project that is a collaborative effort of artists, businesses, organizations, individuals and city government that promotes the arts and tourism on Historic Main Street in Placerville, California.
-It is one of the longest-running community art projects in California with 365 pieces of wonderful community art displayed over the last twelve years (2005-2016).
+It is one of the longest-running community art projects in California with 392 pieces of wonderful community art displayed over the last thirteen years (2005-2017).

 The first year of the exhibit (2005), artist-painted wheelbarrows were displayed; in the second year of the exhibit (2006), artist-painted wine barrels were displayed.
-From 2007 through 2016, artist-painted canvas banners (30"W x 60"H) have been displayed.
-2017 is our thirteenth year!
+From 2007 through 2017, artist-painted canvas banners (30"W x 60"H) have been displayed.
+2017 was our thirteenth year!

 Placerville Art on Parade began in early 2005 with the formation of the Placerville Art on Parade Committee, headed up by the idea’s originator, Barbara Holmes.
 She and the dedicated committee decided to focus the art efforts on wheelbarrows during that first year, since wheelbarrows had historic significance for Placerville (John M. Studebaker, who was one of the founders of the Studebaker Automobile Company, began his career in Placerville making wheelbarrows for miners).
 Placerville’s 2005 Wheelbarrows on Parade was a success with 28 artistic wheelbarrows created by artists in the community and displayed on the sidewalks of Placerville's Historic Main Street.